-Using your own name as your blog name is a popular and smart choice.
+Using your own name as your blog name, especially for a personal blog, is a popular and smart choice.
 This is especially true if you already have a following on Instagram, SnapChat, Twitter, Pinterest, Facebook or any other platform where you use your name.
 It’s also a good idea if you are a well-known influencer in your industry.

 If people know who you are, ride that gravy train.

 Take Neil Patel, for example.
 Neil Patel is a best-selling author, a marketing genius, a top influencer in the marketing world, and creator of marketing content and tools that marketers around the world use for help with strategy.

 Neil Patel runs other blogs about marketing, but his most successful blog is his blog branded after himself.

 There are a couple potential hiccups when it comes to using your own name.
 Let’s address them up front so you don’t make a mistake.